JasonEtco/jasonet.co/src/pages/posts/replace-ci-with-github-actions.md

 ---
-title: Replace your CI provider with GitHub Actions
+title: Start using GitHub Actions for CI
 date: '2019-03-07'
 spoiler: GitHub Actions can do a lot, including CI.
 Let's look at how to do it right!
 ---